 If you live in the United States, the odds are extremely high that at some point in your life you will find yourself with a dental crown.
-According to the American College of Prosthodontists, 2.3 million implant-supported crowns go into American mouths each year, and that is not counting the crowns that are installed on existing tooth structures!
-However, if you have not yet had any crowns, you may not know much about them.
+According to the American College of Prosthodontists, 2.3 million implant-supported crowns go into American mouths each year, and that is not counting those that are installed on existing tooth structures!
+However, if you have not yet had any, you may not know much about them.
 Here are three basic questions to ask your dentist about crowns:

 1. What will this crown fix?

 Often, patients try to self-diagnose their dental issues and simply call up their dentist to request a crown to alleviate tooth pain.
-In many cases, the dentist may go with the crown option simply because it is what the patient has requested and the crown will, in fact, address the problem.
+In many cases, the dentist may go with this option simply because it is what the patient has requested and it will, in fact, address the problem.

-However, crowns are not always the best solution for tooth pain.
+However, a crown is not always the best solution for tooth pain.
 For example, if your tooth is “crazed,” meaning it has stress-induced lines on the enamel, then you might not actually need a crown.
 Sometimes patients see the lines and feel some pain in a tooth and assume it is cracked.
 Craze lines can be remedied with tooth whitening while you address your tooth pain in a less invasive way.

 2. What will my crown be made of?